UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Systems/Grace.md

 ---
 # Grace

-Grace is designed for extensively parallel, multi-node jobs, having high-bandwidth connections between each individual node.
+Grace is a compute cluster designed for extensively parallel, multi-node batch-processing jobs, having high-bandwidth connections between each individual node.

 ## Accounts

+Grace accounts can be applied for via the [Research Computing sign up process](Accounts.md).

 As Grace is intended for multi-node jobs, users who specify that they will need to use multi-node jobs (e.g. with [MPI](Glossary.md#MPI)) will be given access to Grace.